mediar-ai/screenpipe/README.md

 <details>
   <summary>What's the difference with adept.ai and rewind.ai?</summary>

-  - adept.ai is closed product, focused on automation while we are open and focused on enabling tooling & infra for a wide range of applications like adept
+  - adept.ai is a closed product, focused on automation while we are open and focused on enabling tooling & infra for a wide range of applications like adept
-  - rewind.ai is closed product, focused on a single use case (they only focus on meetings now), not customisable, your data is owned by them, and not extendable by developers
+  - rewind.ai is a closed product, focused on a single use case (they only focus on meetings now), not customisable, your data is owned by them, and not extendable by developers

 </details>

 <details>
   <summary>Where is the data stored?</summary>

-  - 100% of the data stay local in a SQLite database and mp4 files
+  - 100% of the data stay local in a SQLite database and mp4/mp3 files.
+You own your data
-  - If you use an LLM like OpenAI, part of your data will be sent to Microsoft servers, you can use a local LLM like [Chrome AI](https://sdk.vercel.ai/providers/community-providers/chrome-ai)
 </details>

 <details>